+44 (0)1604 968 820 Speak to an expert

 How to make demand planning simple

-At James and James, we help clients cut down the time it takes to create a demand plan, by gathering data for you in real time.
+At J&J, we help clients cut down the time it takes to create a demand plan, by gathering data for you in real time.

-Our award-winning fulfilment software, ControlPort, has built-in data collection tools that automatically track and record all the inventory data you need to create a comprehensive, accurate demand plan in no time at all.
+Our award-winning software, ControlPort™, has built-in data collection tools that automatically track and record all the inventory data you need to create a comprehensive, accurate demand plan in no time at all.

 About the Author